phxntninja/MUTTv2.3/docs/operational/RHEL_INSTALLATION_GUIDE.md

 ## 6. Firewall Configuration

-**[Claude: Explain that the firewall needs to be configured to allow traffic to the MUTT services, using `firewalld` on RHEL.]**
+**[Claude: Explain that the firewall needs to be configured to allow traffic to the MUTT services.]**

-**[CODEX: Provide the `firewall-cmd` commands to permanently allow traffic on TCP ports 8080, 8081, 8082, 8083, 8084, 8090, 514 and UDP ports 514, 162.
+**[CODEX: Provide the `firewall-cmd` commands to allow traffic on TCP ports 8080, 8081, 8082, 8083, 8084, 8090, 514 and UDP ports 514, 162.
 Include the command to reload the firewall.]**

 ---